harshanas/automate-clockify/README.md

 ## Usage

 1. Clone Repository
+2. `npm install`
 2. Create a Clockify API Key
-3. Create a Firestore DB and a service account, then encode service account json as base64
+3. Create a Firestore DB and a service account, then encode service account json as base64.
+Current DB Structure is as below:
     ![Firestore DB Structure](https://github.com/harshanas/automate-clockify/blob/assets/assets/fsdb.png?raw=true)

 4. Rename `.env.example` file as `.env` and add the Clockify API Key and Service Account's base 64 string
 5. Run

+Will update the readme soon! :D